MrStahlfelge/gdx-gamesvcs/README.md

 See `build.gradle` file for current version to use in your dependencies.

 ## Usage

-A good library should be easy to use (let me know what you think of this lib).
+**This documentation is only valid for v0.2.
+If you want to use older version v0.1, please see documentation on release/0.1.x branch.**

+When updating from v0.1 to v0.2, please note that main interface methods were renamed to clarify their purpose.
+See [issue #15](https://github.com/MrStahlfelge/gdx-gamesvcs/issues/15) for the full list.

-### Connecting to the game service
+### Initializing the game service client

 You should be fine by adding the following lines to your game in order to connect to the service: